DreamShark-Bytes/gift_exchange/README.md

     ```
 - **Where is it used**:
     1. `history` parameter
-    2. Creating the final output
+    2. Creating the final output (which is a single instance of `user_history`)
-- **Depends on**:
-  - `users` parameter
+- **Depends on**: `users` parameter

 ## 3. history
 - **What is it**: Represents previous assignment results.
     - Assignments are grouped *by-exchange* instead of *by-user*.
 Meaning we can look at individual trade's results.
 We lose that information if we store results by-user.
 - **Type**: List of dictionaries
-    - First item (index=0) being the most recent assignment.
+    - First item (index=0) being the most recent of prior exchanges.
   	- Dictionary
-    	- key = userID of a "giver"
+    	- key = uniqueID of a "giver" user
-    	- value = userID of a "receiver"
+    	- value = uniqueID of a "receiver" user
-    	- **Note**: userID is the output of the `f_uniqueID` parameter
 - **Default value**: empty list [ ]
-- **Depends on**:
-    - `f_uniqueID` parameter
+- **Depends on**: `f_uniqueID` parameter

 ## 4. historyLimit
-- **What is it**: This limits who a user can be assigned for an exchange depending on prior exhange assignments, using the `history` parameter. (see the `history_ParticipationRequired` paramter for details on who is considered)
+- **What is it**: This limits who a user can be assigned for an exchange depending on prior exhange assignments, using the `history` parameter (see the `history_ParticipationRequired` paramter for details on who is considered).
 - **Type**: Positive integer
 - **Default value**: 0

 ## 5. history_ParticipationRequired
-- **What is it**: Determines if the program should care if a `user` participated in previous trades or not when considering the `historyLimit` paramter.
+- **What is it**: Determines if the program should care if a `user` participated in previous trades (used with `history` and `historyLimit` paramters).
-    - Clarification:
+    - Clarification: when building a user's prior exchange history
         - False = only check how many exchanges have occurred.
-        - True = check the prior assignments of that user (ignoring exchanges they didn't participate in)
+        - True = check if a user participated in prior exchanges (ignoring any they didn't).
 - **Type**: Boolean (True/False)
 - **Default value**: False